 According to Digital Marketing Trends Report, majority of companies are more excited to prioritize customer experience versus other areas like content marketing and social media.
-If you don’t have proper customer experience management, you’ll risk falling behind in the game.
+If you don’t have proper a customer experience management strategy, you’ll risk falling behind in the game.

 To avoid common user experience mistakes, it’s advisable to follow the ten commandments of customer experience management.

 1. Thou Shalt Place Customer Experience at the Core of Company Operations

 Your whole company must understand the benefits and impact of proper customer experience management.
 Understand what each role can bring to the table.
 If your team knows the philosophy behind your strategy, it will help everyone work together towards the same goal.